 - OCR Report

-If your system is configured to accept multiple documents, you will see all of these reports for each document.
+If the system is configured to accept multiple documents, you will see all of these reports for each document.

 Each report will return a result that is taken into consideration when calculating the entire profile status.